 1. What can I expect in the 2-day Ashiatsu Bar Basic Course ?

 For the Ashiatsu Bar Basic course, we follow the usual protocol for registration.
 You can expect the usual fee, sign-in sheet, lecture, question, and answer then training.
-You then receive a certificate for continuing education hours and attendance.
+And then you receive a certificate for continuing education hours and attendance.

 To be clear, the word Basic doesn’t mean it’s easy-peasy or watered down.
 On the contrary, no one breezes through day one.
-To begin with, you will receive the course materials in advance of class.
+At the start, you will receive the course materials in advance of the class.
 In turn, this enhances the learning outcome, while it cuts down on the time-consuming lecture.
-Equally important, most of your energy is in use for hands-on technique or in this case, foot-on technique.
+Equally important, most of your energy is in use for the hands-on technique or, in this case, the foot-on method.

 So, on Day 1 of the workshop, you are ready for class.
-Comparatively, expect it to be the toughest and longest day of course.
+Comparatively, expect it to be the toughest, awkward, and longest day of the course.
 In our classes, massage therapists work in threes.
 Most CE classes put students in pairs.
 When students learn in threes, it provides time to process the information.
 Also, it allows therapists to help and support each other.
-To cover the whole routine in one day is a lot for both students and instructor.
-Lighthearted banter is welcome and makes the day fun.
-Day-2, practices what you learned from the day before.
-Class ends with a practical on the instructor.
+To cover the whole routine in one day is a lot for both students and instructors.
+Lighthearted banter is welcome and makes the day fun: Day-2, practices what you learned from the day before.
+The class ends with a practical on the instructor.
 It is our mission to exceed your expectations.

 2. Is Ashiatsu Barefoot Massage For You?